DAY 1: CUSCO – PATABAMBA – HUCHUY QOSQO

 HIKING HUCHUY QOSQO TREK TO MACHU PICCHU

 You will be given a SMALL DUFFEL BAG the night before the Trek to pack your clothes for the next 3 days.
 Your weight allowance is up to 7kg/14lbs.
-Your porter will carry your duffel bag, food and camping gear.
-PLEASE NOTE that you will not have access to your items in the duffel bag until the end of each day as the porters will always be ahead of the group.
-You will need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. A 30 to 50L backpack is sufficient.
+Your pack horse will carry your duffel bag, food and camping gear.
+PLEASE NOTE that you will not have access to your items in the duffel bag until the end of each day as the horses will always be ahead of the group.
+You will need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. A 30 to 40L backpack is sufficient.

 IS THE TREK DIFFICULT, DO I NEED TO BE FIT?